25 Surprising Things You Didn’t Know About PEMF

 #12 Supports Efficient Cell Function and Regeneration

-Cells, regenerated from the food we eat, are the body's building blocks.
-Adequate sleep, healthy food, and positive emotions produce healthy cells that function will in the body.
+Cells, regenerated from the food we eat, are the body’s building blocks.
+Adequate sleep, healthy food, and positive emotions produce health that functions well in the body.
 The use of PEMF helps foster cellular health and regeneration, especially after stressful triggers that wear the cells and the body down.

 #13 Enhances Blood Circulation